threatpatrols/documentation/docs/opnsense/plugins/configsync/index.md

 ![Configuration Sync Settings](assets/configsync-screenshot01.png){ align=right }

- * __Storage Path__ - recommended to use different storage paths per OPNsense instance
+ * __Storage Path__ - recommend that you use different storage paths per OPNsense
-   else you will end up with configuration files from multiple OPNsense instances in the same S3 storage path.
-It is still possible to determine which OPNsense instance each stored configuration file originated from using the inserted meta-data attributes if required.
+   instance else you will end up with configuration files from multiple OPNsense instances in the same S3 storage path that will clobber the `config-current.xml` of one another.
+If this does occur, it is possible to examine the S3-object meta-data attributes that are added by ConfigSync to determine which files belong to each OPNsense instance.
- * __API Key / API Secret Credentials__ - strongly recommended that you use a dedicated
+ * __API Key / API Secret Credentials__ - strongly recommend that you use a dedicated
-   service-account with an access policy that constrains the service-account to a policy that allows `list-bucket` and `put-bucket` actions (or the storage-provider equivalent of these).
+   service-account with an access policy that constrains the service-account to permissions allowing `list-bucket` and `put-bucket` actions (or the storage-provider equivalent of these).
 The Configuration Sync tool is designed to __not__ require any `get-object` or other object-read access which in-turn greatly limits risks associated with these API credentials, if this restrictive service-account policy is applied.